 and echelon of "living machine" wetland tanks

-Tanks containing miniature wetlands, components configured into an ingenious natural water purification system developed by Woods Hole biologist John Todd.
+Tanks containing miniature wetlands, components configured into an ingenious natural water purification system developed by Woods Hole biologist and University of Vermont Fellow John Todd.

 Note the frosted glass cylinder to the left in the photo which is the “clarifier” tank of the Living Machine.
 At the top of the cylinder is a sand and chlorination filtration system, illustrated as a series of rings in the 'Longitudinal Section/Elevation' drawing (above), and are described in more detail in the LIVING MACHINE FLOW DIAGRAM listed in the right-hand column under the heading of 'Sustainable Design Strategy'.
 This tank is an architectural feature, displaying the water purification process to the public, for inspection of the clarity of the drinking water produced.